Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Introduction

 \textbf{Finally,} we substantiate the motivation of using OT for graphical learning with an additional experiment of learning GMM under mis-specifications.
 The task is to estimate the means of a mixture of two bi-variate Gaussian distributions with unit variance i.e., $\sigma_1 = \sigma_2 = \mathbf{I}$.
 The means of one Gaussian are $\mu_{11}, \mu_{12} \sim \gU(0,2)$ and the means of the other are $\mu_{21}, \mu_{22} \sim \gU(0,2)$.
 The mixture weight is $\pi \sim \gU(0.50, 0.70)$.
 Figure \ref{fig:misgmm} illustrates the mean absolute errors when (1) the variances are mis-specified at $\varepsilon_{\sigma} \mathbf{I}$ where $\varepsilon_{\sigma} \sim \gU(1,2)$; (2) the weights are mis-specified at $\varepsilon_{\pi} \sim \gU(0,1)$; (3) both are mis-specified.
 We compare EM with our proposed method that estimates the means by the minimum Wasserstein estimators.
 The figures show that while EM plateaus early on, our method continues to converge over training.
 This reaffirms that minimum Wasserstein estimators tend to be more reliable and robust under mis-specifications \citep{bernton2019parameter}.
-Despite the above desirable properties of the WS distance, the application of OT to learning a general graphical model remains unexplored.
-Our work is proposed to fill in this gap. \paragraph{Contributions.} In this work, we introduce \textbf{OTP-DAG}, an \textbf{O}ptimal \textbf{T}ransport framework for \textbf{P}arameter Learning in \textbf{D}irected \textbf{A}cyclic \textbf{G}raphical models.
-OTP-DAG is a flexible framework applicable to any type of variables and graphical structure.
+Despite the above desirable properties of the WS distance, the application of OT to estimating the parameters of a general DGM remains underexplored.
+Our work is proposed to fill in this gap.

+\paragraph{Contributions.} In this work, we introduce \textbf{OTP-DAG}, an \textbf{O}ptimal \textbf{T}ransport framework for \textbf{P}arameter Learning in \textbf{D}irected \textbf{A}cyclic \textbf{G}raphical models\footnote{Our code is published at \url{https://github.com/isVy08/OTP}.}.
+OTP-DAG is a flexible framework applicable to any type of variables and graphical structures.
 Our theoretical development renders a tractable formulation of the Wasserstein objective for models with latent variables, which is established as a generalization for the WAE model.
 We further provide empirical evidence demonstrating the versatility of our method on various graphical structures, where OTP-DAG is shown to successfully recover the ground-truth parameters and achieve comparable or better performance than competing methods across a range of downstream applications.